This document provides suggested best practices for Slack notification settings.

 The U-M Slack Workspace Creation Tool provides three options for creating your U-M Slack workspace.
 The option you choose will depend on how you want to manage membership in the workspace.
 This document outlines and walks you through how to use the tool depending on your need.

-Table of Contents Overview Installation Sign In to Workspaces On desktop On mobile On web browser Overview This document provides information on installing and signing in to the Slack application on your various devices (U-M and non-UM).
+This document provides information on installing and signing in to the Slack application on your various devices (U-M and non-UM).

 This document includes best practices to help you stay engaged, informed, and productive while using U-M Slack.